Type a keyword — credit, dividends, Roth, freelancing, Etsy, tax — to filter the archive.

 Side Hustles

-Twelve working freelance writers shared the last two years of their invoices with me.
-The spread between the bottom and top of the market is wider than I expected.
+Synthesized from publicly reported market rates across content, copywriting, journalism, and technical writing.
+The spread between the bottom and top of the market is wide.
 So is the gap between what platforms pay and what direct clients pay for identical work.

 Money Basics

 The classic advice — keep three to six months of expenses in cash — was written for a labor market that no longer exists.
-I ran the actual numbers on how long it takes to find a new job in my industry.
-The answer surprised me.
+Here is what the actual job-search data says, and a worked example of how to size a fund against it.

 Side Hustles

-Every quitting-your-job story leaves out the same line: how the writer paid for health insurance in month four.
-Here is the dry, unromantic math of replacing W-2 income with self-employed income, run against my own situation when I made the move.
+Every quitting-your-job story leaves out the same line: how the person paid for health insurance in month four.
+Here is the dry, unromantic math of replacing W-2 income with self-employed income, worked through with a realistic example.

 Side Hustles

-My first year of freelance income I owed $7,800 in taxes I had not set aside.
-Four mistakes did most of the damage.
-None of them were complicated.
-All of them were the kind of thing a 20-minute conversation with a CPA would have caught.
+Plenty of first-year freelancers end up owing several thousand dollars in taxes they never set aside.
+Four mistakes do most of the damage.
+None of them are complicated.
+All of them are the kind of thing a 20-minute conversation with a CPA would catch.

 Passive Income

-For most of my adult life, US Treasury bonds yielded less than inflation.
-That stopped being true in 2022 and is still mostly true today.
-Here is what I actually do with the part of my portfolio that is not in stocks.
+For most of the past two decades, US Treasury bonds yielded less than inflation.
+That stopped being true in 2022.
+Here is how to think about the part of a portfolio that is not in stocks now that real yields are positive again.

 Side Hustles

-I had a 2019 Subaru Outback sitting in a parking spot for most of the workweek.
-Turo's pitch was that the spot could be earning me $400 a month.
-After six months I had $1,840 of gross revenue, two minor damages, and one stress-induced decision to stop.
-Here are the numbers.
+A 2019 Subaru Outback sitting in a parking spot most of the workweek.
+Turo's pitch is that the spot could be earning $400 a month.
+Work the realistic numbers — gross revenue, fees, two minor damages, wear — and the result is often a small loss.
+Here is how the economics actually break down.

 Money Basics